Home / Archive by category "Education" (Page 2)

 Read More

-NCFCS Applauds the NCHPH for the work they are doing in Training & Technical Assistance
+NCFCS Applauds NCHPH for the work they are doing in Training & Technical Assistance

 Training and technical assistance is used to enhance the capacity of Public Housing Primary Care (PHPC) health centers and other health centers that want to provide primary care to residents of public housing, with the goal of assisting health centers in meeting program requirements, improving performance, and supporting program development and analysis.
 National Center for Health in Public Housin...